microsoft/knack/docs/cli.md

 CLI provides the entry point.

-The CLI object is used as a context, `ctx`, that is passed around throughout the application.
-You will see this context, `ctx`, referenced frequently.
+The CLI object is used as a context, `cli_ctx`, that is passed around throughout the application.
+You will see this context, `cli_ctx`, referenced frequently.

 We recommend specifying `cli_name`, `config_dir` and `config_env_var_prefix`.